Find foundation-friendly plants for the Southern Plains below, and read the article by Nick McCullough for even more ideas:

 Size: 3 to 5 feet tall and wide

-Conditions: Part shade to full sun; prefers rich, moist soils
+Conditions: Partial shade to full sun; prefers rich, moist soils

 Name: Weigela ‘BOKRAROB’